COVID-19 in Singapore

 Key Information for Travelers to Singapore

-- Because of the current situation in Singapore, even fully vaccinated travelers may be at risk for getting and spreading COVID-19 variants.
+- Because of the current situation in Singapore, all travelers may be at risk for getting and spreading COVID-19 variants.

 - Travelers should follow recommendations or requirements in Singapore, including wearing a mask and staying 6 feet apart from others.